NASCAR Cup Series at Atlanta Motor Speedway: Notable races

-Summer race
+July race

-The Quaker State 400 available at Walmart is the current name for the Summer race.
-Chase Elliott is the defending race winner, having won it in 2025.
+The Quaker State 400 available at Walmart is the current name for the July race.
+Ryan Blaney is the defending race winner, having won it in 2026.

 History

 From 1960 to 2010 and as a July race since 2021.
 The race is one of two races currently held at the Atlanta track every season, with the Autotrader 400 being the other and run at various times (originally November, later October and currently the second race of the season as of 2024).

 The race was originally 500.5 mi on the 1.54-mile quad-oval (325 laps).
 In August 2010, Atlanta Motor Speedway announced that they would no longer run this spring race, instead choosing to focus on the Labor Day weekend race at the track beginning in 2011.
 The end of the Atlanta 500 was followed by the addition of a race at Kentucky Speedway starting in 2011, primarily due to litigation by Kentucky's former owners and a settlement of that trial.

 On September 30, 2020, Speedway Motorsports announced Kentucky would lose its Cup race and the event be moved back to Atlanta, to be held July 11, 2021.
-The race will only be 260 laps (400.4 miles), owing to Shell's prior sponsorship agreements and the first since 1966 to be held at the track at 400.4 mi.
+The race would be 260 laps (400.4 miles), owing to Shell's prior sponsorship agreements and the first since 1966 to be held at the track at 400.4 mi.
 The event was held under the lights in 2023, the opening race of the playoffs race in 2024.
 The 2025 event marked the opening round of the inaugural NASCAR In-Season Challenge, as well as a return to a night race ran on a Saturday night.
 In 2026, the race would retain it's night race, but moved to Sunday night.

+On June 12, 2026, it was announced that Dollar Tree would replace Quaker State as the title sponsor in 2027.